How Metabolic Scores are calculated

 Your median glucose is affected by your resting or baseline glucose.
 To keep you alive, your body keeps glucose in as narrow a window as it can.
 Your baseline glucose is the 'floor' of this tight range.
 You can lower your median glucose with exercise and selecting foods with controlled glycemic responses.

-Variability is the "ups and downs" in your glucose levels and is affected by everything from diet to exercise to stress levels.
-Earlier in the Levels program, your glucose may be more variable as you experiment with diet to find your personal responses.
-As you progress through the program, develop metabolic awareness, and implement what you learn, you can improve your variability with fewer spikes and crashes, improving your Metabolic Score.
+Variability is a measure of the "ups and downs" in your glucose levels and is affected by everything from diet to exercise to stress levels.
+Lower variability or a more stable glucose curve will is associated with improved metabolic health and will result in a higher Metabolic Score.
+Earlier in the Levels program, your glucose may be more variable as you experiment with your dietary and lifestyle choices to find your personal responses.
+As you progress through the program, develop metabolic awareness, and implement what you learn, you can improve your variability with fewer spikes and crashes.